alagerkvist/sample/README.md

 the math.
 If this restriction is onerous for you, it can be lifted with minor loss of functionality (the `Signal::bus` method), so open an issue!

 If you want to use it on an embedded system, you need to use your own `GlobalAlloc`.
+The original repo (https://github.com/RustAudio/sample) is using core::intrinsics, however, then a C implementation of libm needed to be linked (https://github.com/rust-lang/rfcs/issues/2505).
+The best part is that it's now a libm Rust-lib which is used here (https://github.com/rust-lang-nursery/libm).

 Contributions